GreenFluxLLC/google-apps-script-utils/scripts/Get Contacts For Label/README.md

 - Contacts are returned with name, phone, and email properties.
 - Contact groups are returned with label and value properties.
 - Errors are handled gracefully, and appropriate error responses are returned for unauthorized requests or failed API calls.

-## Script Author

-This script was authored by [Your Name].
-For more information, visit [Your Website].